 Priority is (for now) attached to workflows and activities.
 Activities and child workflows inherit Priority from the workflow that created them, but may override fields when they are started or modified.
 For each field of a Priority on an activity/workflow, not present or equal to zero/empty string means to inherit the value from the calling workflow, or if there is no calling workflow, then use the default (documented on the field).

 The overall semantics of Priority are: 1.
-First, consider "priority_key": lower number goes first. (more will be added here later)
+First, consider "priority_key": lower number goes first.
+2. Then consider "fairness_key" and "fairness_weight" for fairness balancing.

 Method | __post |